 For glass shower doors, all you need is a squeegee, white vinegar, and water.
 Simply combine and wipe down.
 If you have a shower curtain, throw it in the washer (the liner, too!) and air dry.
 For future tub times, keep your door cracked to curb mildew buildup.

 Furniture in the living room needs cleaning as much as the floors and surfaces do.
 If you have leather furniture, dust with a slightly damp microfiber cloth.
-If you have a slipcover, you can throw it in the wash on the delicate setting. - Meyer
+If you have a slipcover, you can throw it in the wash on the delicate setting.
+And of course, take care to clean your upholstery. - Meyer

 Toss all fabrics into the wash.
 Curtains, removable throw pillows, and that blanket the dog loves.